The South Campus Neighborhood Project

 Drugs in Society

 Transportation Planning & Surveying

 Fundamentals of Ecology

 Dr. Colleen Hatfield

 Geospatial Analysis in GIS

 Dr. Dean Fairbanks

 Dr. Amanda Banet

-8 Academic Departments / 4 University Colleges
+representing 8 Academic Departments & 4 University Colleges

-Over 12,000 Hours of Applied Student Work
+contributing over 25,000 Hours of Applied Student Work

 The RCI is a member of the Educational Partnerships for Innovation in Communities (EPIC) Network, an international network of over 30 university-community partnership programs that work at a large scale to advance the needs of communities while training the next generation workforce and leadership.
 EPIC is radically simple, working within administrative structures of universities and communities to achieve tremendous outcomes for all involved.
 The partnership is defined over a fixed amount of time, in a way that advances the needs of both communities and students.
 An EPIC partnership fosters community innovation and leverages the largely untapped expertise concentrated in a university towards real community issues, in a high-visibility and high-impact manner, all while giving students the applied learning experiences they crave.